Close

 Alfredo Ruiz

 (Mr. Collins/Mr. Wickham/Miss.
 Bingley) Alfredo is a Cuban-American actor, musician, and graduate of the CWRU/CPH MFA Acting Program class of 2024.
 He recently made his Cleveland Play House debut as Max in The Play That Goes Wrong directed by Melissa Rain Anderson.
-While pursuing his MFA, Alfredo has returned more(Mr. Collins/Mr. Wickham/Miss.
+While pursuing his MFA, Alfredo has returned to more(Mr. Collins/Mr. Wickham/Miss.
 Bingley) Alfredo is a Cuban-American actor, musician, and graduate of the CWRU/CPH MFA Acting Program class of 2024.
 He recently made his Cleveland Play House debut as Max in The Play That Goes Wrong directed by Melissa Rain Anderson.
 While pursuing his MFA, Alfredo has returned to his hometown of Miami, FL several times to work on a variety of award winning short films that he's both produced and starred in.
 Alfredo is freshly based in NYC and eager to launch his career in film and television.
 Select regional credits include: The Play That Goes Wrong (Cleveland Playhouse House, dir.
 Melissa Rain Anderson), Mary Shelley’s Frankenstein (Cleveland Play House, dir.
 Michael Barakiva), Amadeus (Cleveland Play House, dir.
 Laura Gordon), 7 Deadly Sins (Miami New Drama, dir.
 Moises Kaufman/Michel Hausmann), Grace (Playwright Development Program, dir.
 Victoria Collado), Wynwood Stories (Juggerknot Theatre Co., dir.
 Tai Thompson). alfredojruiz.com

 Sponsors